 EIP Functional Requirements

 EIP supports both the hand count of paper ballots and also the machine count of paper or electronic ballots.
-How that is accomplished is left to the provicer, but what it must do is specified here.
+How that is accomplished is left to the provider, but what it must do is specified here.

 Hand Counts